syntasso/kratix-marketplace/workshop-app-promise/README.md

   https://raw.githubusercontent.com/syntasso/promise-postgresql/main/promise-release.yaml
   ```

-* Configure the Platform as a destiantion, and label the destinations
+* Configure the Platform as a destination, and label the destinations
   accordingly:

   ```bash